Paronim/todo-project/README.md

-# todo-project
-This project is a backend task scheduler

-#Todo project
+# Todo project

-This project is developed in java using the Spring framework, PostgreSQL and interaction with it is implemented through Postman (workkspace files are attached to it)
+This project is developed in java in the IntelliJ IDEA development environment using the Spring framework, PostgreSQL and interaction with it is implemented through Postman (workkspace files are attached to it)